-Maximize the regional Sound Transit investment in BRT and the 85th Station Area Plan by prioritizing changes that create a transit-connected district that provides real value to the community.
+- Maximize the regional Sound Transit investment in BRT and the 85th Station Area Plan by prioritizing changes that create a transit-connected district that provides real value to the community. - Optimize affordable housing and economic development potential to support community benefits. - Growth assumptions should take into account phasing considerations for land use types, infrastructure needs, and schools. - Maximum allowable zoning heights should include height transitions to existing residential areas. - The Upper and Lower Bookend alternatives should preserve the functionality of NE 85th St, while enhancing and expanding its new role as an urban, multimodal street.

-- Optimize affordable housing and economic development potential to support community benefits. - Growth assumptions should take into account phasing considerations for land use types, infrastructure needs, and schools. - Maximum allowable zoning heights should include height transitions to existing residential areas. - The June Alternatives should preserve the functionality of NE 85th St, while enhancing and expanding its new role as an urban, multimodal street. - Transportation improvements should preserve community character, including minimizing significant changes such as road widening in areas outside of where proposed growth is occurring. - Transit should be able to operate effectively along NE 85th and other streets in the study area. - Establish a low-stress priority bike and pedestrian network that serves the full study area. - Growth assumptions should remove critical areas from the total developable area.
+- Transportation improvements should preserve community character, including minimizing significant changes such as road widening in areas outside of where proposed growth is occurring. - Transit should be able to operate effectively along NE 85th without relying on new, dedicated transit facilities such as bus lanes or transit queue jumps. - Establish a low-stress priority bike and pedestrian network that serves the full study area. - Growth assumptions should remove critical areas from the total developable area.